 There is a poem called The Dash Read the The Dash – it has inspired millions around the world!
 This refers to the dash between birth date and date of death – it represents our life.

 Usually, the biography/lifestory comes first followed by tributes and memories.
 You will need to decide how long/how many pages of lifestory to do.
 I regard a page of A4 font 14 ( even with reading glasses!) to take 3 minutes.
-Typically it would be 3-8 pages depending on having other speakers.
-TIMINGS ARE FAIRLY IMPORTANT FOR ANY EVENT and careful consideration given to the number/variety/order of speakers.
-Often a double time slot is necessary for a funeral.
-With DEDICATIONS/MEMORIALS there is less pressure on time.
+Typically, the whole script for a half hour funeral would be 3-8 pages including the celebrants introduction/commital and closing words with time for the reflection music.

 Good luck , enjoy and I am sure that if you do write a short biography/lifestory that you will learn something new, fascinating and inspiring and be so glad that you did it.